 Here are some thoughts and information about how this should be done:

 Start-up is the name of a certain type of business.
 This means that it’s a noun, and that means that the correct way to spell it is with a hyphen.
+For example, “we started as a small start-up, but now we are a big custom software development company”.
 On the other hand the word startup could also be described as jargon or slang.
 This means that it’s an informal word and can be spelt anyway you choose.

 To get a really clear idea of how this word is actually spelt you have to go back to the official sources.